ArtemisKotoula/16S_pipeline/README.md

 ## Future Major Releases

 - Complete the visualization part of the dada branch of the pipeline
-- Start implemetation of the qiime branch
+- Start implementation of the qiime branch